khaledalmaarii/HackTricks-wiki/windows-hardening/windows-local-privilege-escalation/acls-dacls-sacls-aces.md

 ## **Access Control List (ACL)**

-An Access Control List (ACL) consists of an ordered set of Access Control Entries (ACEs) that dictate the protections for an object and its properties.
+ghItlhvam Access Control List (ACL) consists of an ordered set of Access Control Entries (ACEs) that dictate the protections for an object and its properties.
 In essence, an ACL defines which actions by which security principals (users or groups) are permitted or denied on a given object.

-There are two types of ACLs:
+Duj lo'laHbe'chugh ACLmey:

 - **Discretionary Access Control List (DACL):** Specifies which users and groups have or do not have access to an object.
 - **System Access Control List (SACL):** Governs the auditing of access attempts to an object.